 in your place.
 This is particularly useful if you become incapacitated due to the physical or mental health problems, or in the event of your absence.

-Who can be my Attorney?The person who you appoint as your attorney should be someone who is prepared to accept the responsibility.
-The person must be at least 19 years old, must be mentally capable and understand what it means to have the power of attorney or to be the representative.
+Who can be my Attorney?The person appointed as your attorney should be someone who is prepared to accept the responsibility.
+The person must be at least 19 years old, must be mentally capable and understand what it means to have the power of attorney or to be an attorney.
 You can appoint your spouse or partner, a friend or family member.